andyste1/SpecCore/README.md

 ## Getting Started

-Create a .Net Core WPF App project and install the NuGet package "[TODO](TODO)".
+Download the source and compile it.
+You'll find a few basic examples that you can try - edit MainWindow.xaml.cs code-behind, and uncomment one of the lines *only* in the constructor.

-Add a class to your project that inherits from  SpeccyEngine.
-Implement the necessary constructor:-
+To write your own game or program, add a class that inherits from SpeccyEngine.
+Implement the necessary constructor, and override the Init() and DoFrame() methods.
+The class should look something like this:-

     public class HelloWorld : SpeccyEngine
     {